 The #6202 leaves Port Baikal on Mondays, Tuesdays, Fridays, and Saturday, but this is the return route and it travels in the dark, so you won’t see anything!

 Initially, the Trans Siberian Railway had 7 sections, and the Circum-Baikal was one of these, originally linking Irkutsk to Mysovaya wharf, which is now called Babushkin on the South-Eastern shore of Lake Baikal.

 The initial surveying work for this route started in 1894 and construction started in late 1899.
 The tracks from Irkutsk stopped at Port Baikal, across from the mouth of the River Angara from Listvyanka.
 Ice-breaking steamships then carried trains and passengers across the river mouth to where the tracks continued.
-The track was the most difficult of the Trans Siberian to build, as the landscape around the lake required bridges or tunnels at least once a kilometre.
+The track was the most difficult of the Trans Siberian to build, as the landscape around the lake required bridges or tunnels at least once a kilometer.

 When the line was completed the Trans-Siberian became complete and passengers and cargo could be transported, the Circum Baikal was named the “golden buckle on the steel belt of Russia”.